jmatthiesen/netaivideoanalyzer/README.md

 To run the sample using Azure OpenAI Services, located in `./src/ConsoleAOAI-04-VideoAnalyzer`, you must set your Azure OpenAI keys in a user secret.

-- Navigating to the sample project folder using the command:
+- Navigate to the sample project folder using the command:

 ```bash
 cd ./src/ConsoleAOAI-04-VideoAnalyzer/